whaleen/11ty-tachyons/README.md

 ### Note to Jekyll users:

 This template may be an ideal introduction to 11ty for you.
-It is structured in a manner typical to a Jekyll project.
+It is structured in a manner that is similar to a Jekyll project.
+I recommend you to read [this article](https://24ways.org/2018/turn-jekyll-up-to-eleventy/) to get up to speed.

-I advise you to read the following article to get up to speed on how the two systems, Jekyll and 11ty, differ.
-This article will also help you quickly learn how this template is configured and structured: [https://24ways.org/2018/turn-jekyll-up-to-eleventy/](https://24ways.org/2018/turn-jekyll-up-to-eleventy/)

 ### Configuration